raspberrypilearning/binary-hero/en/step_8.md

 --- task ---
 ![Correct stage background](images/correct-costume.png)

-Add code to your Stage to briefly change how it looks when the player plays the correct note.
-The project already contains a backdrop for this.
+Add code to your Stage to briefly change the backdrop when the player plays the correct note.
+The project already contains a second backdrop for this.

 ![stage](images/stage.png)
 ```blocks